router-protocol/intents-adapter-docs/velocore_deposit.md

-# MINT A POSITION ON VELOCORE
+# Deposit Liquidity and Mint A Position on Velocore

-The Velocore Mint adapter outlines a feature that enables users, holding funds on any compatible chain, to mint a position or adding liquidity on the various networks supported by Velocore when integrated.
+The Velocore Deposit adapter outlines a feature that enables users holding funds on any compatible chain to add liquidity on Velocore in one step.

 ## Components of the Velocore Adapter contract